aaronab3r/personal-portfolio/README.md

 Welcome to my personal portfolio website!
 This project showcases my skills, experience, and accomplishments in the field of software development.
 Built with modern web technologies, it reflects my passion for design and functionality.

-The only item excluded from this repository is the folder of images used for the project, as it contains personal photos of me.
+The only item excluded from this repository is the folder of images used for the project, as it contains photos of me.

 🔗 **Access the Website**: [Aaron's Personal Portfolio Website]()Test